 Presented by Christopher F. Hawthorne, CPCU, CIC

-This activity is known as Risk Transfer.
-Risk Transfer can protect one parties insurance program and future premiums by transferring the cost of a loss to another party.
+An available risk management technique to lower the size of a contractors losses arising from working with a sub-contractor is Risk Transfer.
+Risk Transfer can protect one party’s insurance program and future premiums by transferring the cost of a loss to another party.
 Conversely, it can increase the future costs of the other party’s insurance program.

-The major types of protection risk transfer agreements request are as follows:
+The major types of protection in risk transfer agreements are as follows:

 When is it appropriate for one to agree to these terms?
-While this question is to be answered individually, the attorney and insurance broker should be consulted.
-The economic value of the relationship must be considered before agreeing to adding this exposure to one’s liability.
+While this question is to be answered on a case by case basis, in general if accepting work from a General Contractor (GC), it is the norm that the GC will expect the terms to be agreed to, to some degree.
+The economic value of the relationship should be considered before agreeing to adding this exposure to one’s liability.

 When is it appropriate to ask for these terms?
 Whenever possible, as it greatly enhances the protection for an operation.

 Not all agreements are the same and not all insurance policies can back them up.
 It is critical both parties involve their attorneys as well as their agents before signing.
-As always, a team approach and communication will put everyone in a better position to succeed.
+As always, a team approach and communication will put everyone is a better position to succeed and survive a loss.